tashifkhan/sophos-auto-login/README.md

 - The SQLite database is automatically created and managed by the script.
 - Ensure you have valid credentials stored in the database before starting the auto-login process.
 - The script handles interruptions (e.g., Ctrl+C) gracefully and logs out active sessions before exiting.
+- When running in daemon mode, check the log file for status updates and error messages.